How to Build a WordPress Business Directory: 7 Simple Steps

 Which features are essential for a business directory site?

-Essential features include front-end listing submission, integrated maps, search and filtering capabilities, user reviews and ratings, payment processing for paid listings, mobile-responsive design, and SEO optimization.
-Additional valuable features include social media integration, photo galleries, and automated email notifications.
+Essential features include front-end listing submission, integrated maps with geolocation search, advanced filtering by category and location, user reviews and ratings, payment processing for monetization, mobile-responsive design, and SEO optimization with schema markup.
+Additional valuable features include automated email notifications, social media integration, photo galleries, and detailed analytics for business owners.

 How can I improve SEO for a WordPress directory?